 - Speaker, "Managing and Preparing for LIBOR Transition: Practical Guide," The Knowledge Group Webcast, February 26, 2020

-- Represented the New York office of the private bank of JPMorgan Chase Bank, N.A. in $22.5 million of term and committed revolving loans to a trust for one of its private wealth clients, a high-profile celebrity, secured by 3 life insurance policies issued by 3 different life insurance companies.
+Represented the New York office of a major private bank in $22.5 million of term and committed revolving loans to a trust for one of its private wealth clients, a high-profile celebrity, secured by three life insurance policies issued by three different life insurance companies.

-- Represented the San Francisco office of the private bank of JPMorgan Chase Bank, N.A. in a $40 million demand discretionary loan to an estate planning trust for one of its private wealth clients to enable the trust to obtain four life insurance policies issued by three different life insurance companies to further the client’s estate planning and business succession goals.
+Represented the San Francisco office of a major private bank in a $40 million demand discretionary loan to an estate planning trust for one of its private wealth clients to enable the trust to obtain four life insurance policies issued by three different life insurance companies to further the client’s estate planning and business succession goals.

-- Represented the private bank of JPMorgan Chase Bank, N.A. in a group of five term and demand discretionary loans totaling $34 million to an insurance trust for one of its private wealth clients secured by 13 life insurance policies issued by six different life insurance companies.
+Represented a major private bank in a group of five term and demand discretionary loans totaling $34 million to an insurance trust for one of its private wealth clients secured by 13 life insurance policies issued by six different life insurance companies.

 - Acted as counsel to the administrative agent and sole lead arranger on behalf of a national bank to document, negotiate and close a $52 million syndicated cash flow credit facility for the management buyout of a travel and entertainment company.